PrimeTimeTran/rn-currencyconverter/README.md

 ---

-### **Milestone 4 🛣🏃 Implement final touches**
+### **Milestone 4 🛣🏃 Implement final requirements**
-Our app works alright...
-But I think we could add some polishing touches.
+Lets get the currency formatted, button highlighted if it's the current conversion type, and flags showing

 **A)** Add two new pieces of state, `toCurrency` & `fromCurrency`.
 These values will represent which currencies the user wants to exchange `from` & `to` respectively.